Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "This is heavy stuff we’re about to play with, guys," Rylee had smuggled her lemonade out with her, and she sipped it again.

 Julian and Allison looked at each other.
-"Somehow, I suspect we already know it…" Julian said, carefully.
+"Somehow, I suspect we already know it..."
+Julian said, carefully.

 "Huh?"
 Xiù looked up.

 "That’s why Darcy’s here.
-You uh… gave me enough of a hint in Minnesota."
+You uh... gave me enough of a hint in Minnesota."
 Kevin cleared his throat.
 "But guys, for real.
 You’re gonna need to sign those.
 This shit is *important."*

 "Hint?"
 Xiù echoed. "...what’s he talking about?"

 "You’ve not told her?"
 Kevin asked.

 "Told me *what?!"* Xiù turned to Allison.
 "What’s he talking about?
-What is this… *’DEEP RELIC’* thing?"
+What is this... *’DEEP RELIC’* thing?"

 "...Sign it, baby."
 Allison told her.
 She suddenly felt like a total heel.